Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 In some cases, data is grouped to improve compression ratios by bundling similar data together when sharing.

-And in other cases, we put cold data that is infrequently accessed, e.g. `commit messages` in a separate file as that information is rarely accessed.
+And in other cases, we put cold data that is infrequently accessed, e.g. `commit message` params in a separate file as that information is rarely accessed.

 ### Loadout Storage & Lifetime